openpnp/openpnp/Neoden4-Getting-Started.md

 2) Open the bottom of the ND4 case, attach the two USB cables (cameras) to the secondary Windows PC

-3) Get a USB serial (RS232) adapter, attach to the ND4 machine uart to the secondary Windows PC
+3) Get a USB serial (RS232) adapter <link>, attach to the ND4 machine uart to the secondary Windows PC

 4) Install the camera drivers (top and bottom camera) in device manager.
 There are two camera hardware versions (new and old), the new version VID:PID is 0x52CB:0x52CB.
 Drivers available here https://github.com/charlie-x/neoden4/tree/master/windows7/camera